vnmeue/Melo/README.md

 - **Discord integration:** Show your listening status with Rich Presence
 - **Multilingual:** App supports multiple languages

-<sub>This app is a fork of another project which was a fork of someone else's.</sub>

 ## License

 This project is licensed under the terms of the [GNU General Public License v3.0 (GPL-3.0)](LICENSE).